lost-theory/python-live/13_oop.md

 We also observe that we can call methods of the base class by prefixing the class name to the method call and then pass in the `self` variable along with any arguments.

-Notice that we can treat instances of `Teacher` or `Student` as just instances of the `SchoolMember` when we use the `tell` method of the `SchoolMember` class.
+Notice that we can treat instances of `Teacher` or `Student` as just instances of the `Person` classwhen we use the `greetings` method.
+The `greetings` method is common to all three classes, so it is safe to call from any of them.

-Also, observe that the `tell` method of the subtype is called and not the `tell` method of the `SchoolMember` class.
-One way to understand this is that Python _always_ starts looking for methods in the actual type, which in this case it does.
+Also, observe that the `greetings` method for `Teacher` extends the behavior of the `greetings` method in `Person`.
+One way to understand this is that Python _always_ starts looking for methods in the actual type, which in this case exists.
 If it could not find the method, it starts looking at the methods belonging to its base classes one by one in the order they are specified in the tuple in the class definition.

 A note on terminology - if more than one class is listed in the inheritance tuple, then it is called **multiple inheritance**.

-The `end` parameter is used in the `print` function in the superclass's `tell()` method to print a line and allow the next print to continue on the same line.
-This is a trick to make `print` not print a `\n` (newline) symbol at the end of the printing.

 ## Summary

 We have now explored the various aspects of classes and objects as well as the various terminologies associated with it.
 We have also seen the benefits and pitfalls of object-oriented programming.
 Python is highly object-oriented and understanding these concepts carefully will help you a lot in the long run.

-Next, we will learn how to deal with input/output and how to access files in Python.